Skip to main content

 Although most of the other changes to our requirements for graduation from the HCDE major will primarily impact courses not taken until after a student has entered the HCDE program, we have also made some changes to the courses that can apply to our math, statistics, science, and engineering fundamentals requirements.
 Prospective HCDE students who are getting started on these requirements can refer to the course lists linked from the HCDE BS degree requirements for students admitted Autumn 2024 onwards for more information.

-There are 3 main reasons why the HCI Option and Data Science Option are being retired:
+There are 3 main reasons why the HCI Option and Data Science Option were retired:

 1. To reduce student confusion: We have found that there is often a disconnect between the expectations of students and employers/graduate programs regarding the impact of transcriptable degree options, and students’ ability to summarize and reflect on their coursework, experiential learning, and skills gained via our degree is more important to employers than their degree option.